teapython/OpenCV/README.md

     hullInt.append(points[hIndex[0]])

   # Create mask such that convex hull is white
+  # Note this mask also includes the lip gap
+  # which will be removed
   mask = np.zeros((size[0], size[1], 3), dtype=np.uint8)
   cv2.fillConvexPoly(mask, np.int32(hullInt), (255, 255, 255))